Sanremo Music Festival 1975

-The Sanremo Music Festival 1975 (Festival di Sanremo 1975), officially the 25th Italian Song Festival (25º Festival della canzone italiana), was the 25th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 27 February and 1 March 1975, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Mike Bongiorno, assisted by Sabina Ciuffini.
+The Sanremo Music Festival 1975 (Festival di Sanremo 1975), officially the 25th Italian Song Festival (25º Festival della canzone italiana), was the 25th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 27 February and 1 March 1975.
+It was organised by the municipality of Sanremo and broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Mike Bongiorno, assisted by Sabina Ciuffini.
+Bruno Pallesi served as artistic director.